Spend a few minutes talking with Film Connection student Adam Howell

 , that’s still probably number one of all time…The Omen

 …you know, psychological type horror.”

-As a Film Connection student apprenticing with Jonathan Rizzo in his hometown of Boston, Massachusetts, Adam soon turned attention toward screenwriting, and in particular toward breaking some of the long-held stereotypes of the horror genre.
+As a Film Connection student apprenticing with Jonathan Rizzo in his hometown, Adam soon turned attention toward screenwriting, and in particular toward breaking some of the long-held stereotypes of the horror genre.

 “I just really am disappointed with the current state of horror,” he says.
 “When you talk about a lot of films, in the past, they’ve just been exploited because of the genre and everything like that, and people don’t really necessarily take it seriously.
 [With] me being an African-American man, I could never really get with how blacks were portrayed on screen in horror…I just wanted to bring a different, fresh perspective… like, let’s put a diverse urban environment with some modern day type of horror, and just try to give people something fresh, because a lot of moviegoers really do want to see something different.”

 Adam isn’t just about reframing African-Americans in horror either.
 “I also want to [write] women from all different backgrounds, as very interesting characters,” he says, “because a lot of times women are so limited to playing just a one-dimensional type of character, even if they are someone’s girlfriend or mother.”

 One thing that perhaps motivates Adam’s interest in breaking these stereotypes is the way he views horror/thriller films in general.